John Walpole Willis: Upper Canada and British Guiana

 Willis returned to England in July with his mother (during which time they also stayed at Tyrella House, Dundrum Bay, County Down, the home of his mother's cousin, Rev. George Hamilton, father of the politician George Alexander Hamilton), leaving his sister, wife and son behind in the care of his friends.
 This separation led to the dissolution of his marriage; his wife, in May 1829, leaving her son with a maid and absconding with an infantry lieutenant.

-The question was referred to the Privy Council which ruled against Willis.
-His conduct was treated as an error of judgment and he was given another appointment as a judge in Demerara, British Guiana, appointed Vice-President of the Court of Civil and Criminal Justice.
+He was appointed Vice-President of the Court of Civil and Criminal Justice.
 He served as first puisne judge, i.e. second in rank after the Chief Justice, Charles Wray.
 At first, Willis seemed well-suited to Guiana; he avoided becoming embroiled in local politics, and enjoyed close and cordial relations with a number of the colony's influential people.
 Following the emancipation of slaves there, many former slave owners continued to whip their former slaves; when tried for such offences, these former slave owners were recommended for acquittal by the Assessors who sat with the Supreme Court, these Assessors themselves being former slave owners.
 Willis, however, held the former masters guilty, and this caused ill feeling against him.
 In the case of Damon, a chief leader of an uprising of former slaves, Willis was the sole member of the Court dissenting from a sentence of death.
 The strenuous protests Willis made on this matter, grounded in English law in contrast to the Roman–Dutch law prevalent at British Guiana, are thought to have adversely impacted his health.
 Damon was hanged.